 Islands are typically small enough to drive around in less than a day.
 That’s why Steve and I like them for anniversary trips–there’s only so far you can go, so it’s an inherently relaxing place to be.
-Not so for Hawaii’s Big Island!
+Not so for the Island of Hawai’i!
 This trip took a little more planning because there is just more to do, see, and explore.

 Monday, May 1

 - Volcanoes National Park

 We did it!
 We were pooped by the end of the day, but we did everything we wanted and then some.
 Since we were still jet lagged and woke up around 3:00am, we took the time to get ourselves re-orgnized, look at our directions again, and eat leftovers from supper the night before.
 We knew we had a big hike coming up, and we needed to be fueled!
 By then it was 5:00am, so we stopped by the hotel coffee shop, checked out, and headed south.
 All noted times are driving times between sites.

 First Leg: Kona to South Point, 1 hour 45 minutes

 Thought Florida was home to the USA’s southernmost point?
 Think again!
 Here it is, and it’s on the Island of Hawaii!
 We found our Jeep’s 4 wheel drive to be helpful in getting to just the right spot, but you can park and walk if you’re not sure.